mokhtarbendaho/Loop-Package-Generator/README.md

 **Step 06:** Creation of New Record Sheet

 If you wish to add a new record sheet, follow these steps:
-01. Click "CREATE NEW RECORD SHEET" in the LOOP PACKAGES SHEET
+01. Click **"CREATE NEW RECORD SHEET"** in the LOOP PACKAGES SHEET
 02. Write the record sheet name (ex, Digital Input, Analog Output) and type (ex, AI, AO, DI, DO).
 03. Click "OK" to generate the new record sheet.

 ![image8](https://github.com/mokhtarbendaho/Loop-Package-Generator/assets/143171867/21f5babd-1872-4c49-a4ff-472ccfd99978)

-## Important Information:
+**Important Information:**
 The Loop Package Generator works only with Windows for now.

+I hope this helps as it helps me and my team during our commissioning activities.

+If you have any questions or need any help feel free to contact me.

+Email: bendaho;okhtar@g